 Let all within us praise his Holy name!

-Slaves are told to serve their masters as if working for the Lord, as we’re all supposed to do all things to the glory of God.
-God promises to see and reward them.
+- Slaves are told to serve their masters as if working for the Lord, as we’re all supposed to do all things to the glory of God.
+God promises to see their work, their attitude, and reward them.